davidvorona/discorona/README.md

 1. **Outbreak**

 	During this stage, the infection cannot be put into a win or loss state, and vaccines cannot be produced.
-Coughs are more likely to distributed to infected users.
+Coughs are more likely to be distributed.
 The outbreak stage moves to the containment stage when the number of infected is at least a minimum active users count determined by message history and a certain period of time has passed.

 2. **Containment**